 The photos below were taken by me and show the USS BAINBRIDGE passing the Chesapeake Bay Bridge Tunnel on her way to Naval Base Norfolk, Va, on October 28, 2010.
 The BAINBRIDGE is returning home after participating in exercise Joint Warrior held off Great Britain earlier in October.
 The last two photos show the BAINBRIDGE moored at Naval Base Norfolk on October 29.

-The photos below were taken by me and show the USS BAINBRIDGE in the shipyard at Norfolk, Va., on May 6, 2012.
+The photos below were taken by me and show the USS BAINBRIDGE at the General Dynamics NASSCO shipyard, Norfolk, Va., undergoing a Selected Restricted Availability (SRA) on May 6, 2012.

 The photos below were taken by Michael Jenning and show the USS BAINBRIDGE at Marine Hydraulics Industries (MHI) Ship Repair & Services shipyard in Norfolk, Va., for a Selected Restricted Availability (SRA) on May 8, 2014.

 The photos below were taken by Michael Jenning and show the USS BAINBRIDGE at Naval Base Norfolk, Va. on October 23, 2014.

 The photos below were taken by Michael Jenning and show the USS BAINBRIDGE at Naval Base Norfolk, Va. on April 13, 2016.

 The photos below were taken by Michael Jenning and show the USS BAINBRIDGE at the Marine Hydraulics Shipyard at Norfolk, Va., undergoing a Selected Restricted Availability (SRA) on October 12, 2016.